CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 Add a views function that renders the create page and utilizes the model form to save the collection item to the database.

-Check the database to make sure your item saves without errors.

-Add whatever styling is appropriate to your templates.

 You are finished with the story when you have a functioning create page.
 This means the user can add to the database through your template rather than through admin.
 Make sure to test and debug before submitting.